hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 ![](https://miro.medium.com/max/700/1*i9wP8lt_G0auF6VFncfKYg.png)

+Another thing programmers tend to differ on is the use of an If then exception when an Else exception would also work.

 I’ve experimented with both ways throughout my career as a developer.
 Today I prefer the version on the right — “If then exception”.
 I see it as clearer — easier to read where errors are generated.
 And I usually have it aside from the main logic in a private ‘validate’ method.

 I would probably try to change in a code review if one of my peers uses the second version.
 Unless the code is as simple as the example in this section — then I’d leave it (maybe).